Sales & Support: +1 (480) 360-6463

 Familiarity with Servers

 Backend development is entirely server-side, which necessitates a thorough understanding of servers.
-A server is a computer or system that delivers data, resources, and services to other computers or clients across a network, such as a back-end file storage, security, and databases.
+A server is a computer or system that delivers data, resources, and services to other computers or clients across a network, such as back-end file storage, security, and databases.
 Apache, NGINX, and Microsoft are three of the most used servers.
 Knowing the basics of Linux is also very beneficial because most of these servers support Linux operating systems.

 Back-End Developer Job Description Template (Free)